worMatty/deathrun_toolkit/README.md

 * dtk_use - Lets you +use buttons on old maps that only support damaging buttons to trigger them
 * dtk_sacrifice - Allows a runner to sacrifice themselves for a dead team mate
+* dtk_trains - Disable user control of trains so players can't +use control them
 * dtk_damage_filter - Filters damage types from one team to the other for maps where teams can attack each other
 * ragdoll_effects - Mappers can do special effects on ragdolls by giving trigger_hurts special damage type integers